Tag: I

 Indicators

 Quantitative or qualitative indicators provide evidence on the achievement of results.
 Indicators add greater precision to the project goals and serve as a binding standard for measuring the attainment of goals and thus the success of the project.
 The Mitigation Action Facility Monitoring & Evaluation (M&E) framework defines three types of indicators: core mandatory indicators, sector-specific outcome indicators and project-specific output indicators.
 All indicators have to be SMART (specific, measurable, achievable, realistic and time-bound).
-Please refer to the M&E framework for further information.

 Implementing Partners (IPs)